What is co-curricular credit?

 Will I receive credit for an internship?
 What if an internship requires that I receive credit?

-Arrangements may sometimes be made to receive academic credit through combining an internship with an academic class or a course of independent study.
+In most cases Barnard College does not award academic credit for internships.
+Arrangements may be made through the Office of the Provost to receive academic credit through combining an internship with an academic class, course, or an independent study course (http://barnard.edu/sites/default/files/inline/indstudy.pdf).
 Please speak with a faculty advisor about creating independent study courses with internship components.

 Is funding available for unpaid internship positions?